China’s No. 2 Chip Foundry to Absorb Chipmaking Sibling in State-Backed Consolidation

 - DIGEST HUB

-- Hua Hong Semiconductor plans to acquire a controlling stake in Shanghai Huali Microelectronics to address business overlap and internal competition.
+- Hua Hong Semiconductor plans to acquire a controlling stake in Shanghai Huali Microelectronics to reduce business overlap and internal competition, pending board and regulatory approvals.

 - Hua Hong Semiconductor Ltd.